5 Open-Source Alternatives to Atlassian Confluence

 - BookStack allows integration with authentication providers such as Okta, LDAP, Google, GitHub, and Slack.

-- It supports various types of media embed.
+- It supports various types of media embeds.

 - Amongst other features are comments and page history.